Wildlife Management Strategic Plan Updates

 The Process So Far

-The Wildlife Management Program has been working on our next strategic plan since January 2024.
-A small team of Wildlife Management leadership developed a first draft of the plan's core objectives.
+The Wildlife Management Program has worked on our next strategic plan since January 2024.
+A small Wildlife Management leadership team developed a first draft of the plan's core objectives.
 Then, the leadership team shared them with the rest of the program staff and sought input on refining them.
 This was the first of several input opportunities the team had built into the process.
 The team met and reviewed all of the staff feedback, considering and using this feedback to refine the objectives further.

 Next, the team took the refined objectives back to the staff a second time and provided a second opportunity for the staff to voice their thoughts.
 The feedback from the second round highlighted that the team was aligned with the rest of the program, so the team moved on to developing metrics for each objective.
 These metrics help define each objective and will help ensure we can track our progress.